Those who came along got an insight into the latest thinking, technologies and tools for building green.

 In the field of marketing literature for building, terms regarding sustainability, such as “energy-efficient” and “passive house”, are trending.
 These terms are often used inaccurately, further confusing the consumer on this topic.
 There is an increasing need for an independent standard by which the performance and longevity of a home can be measured, assessed and compared.
 The NZGBC Homestar rating tool answers this need, so why is it so little recognized in New Zealand’s most inclement region, Central Otago?

 A group of like-minded industry professionals in the area, including architects, engineers and builder Rilean Construction, have founded SHO-Central Otago to support recognition and uptake of the Homestar tool.
 The collective sees its role as a liaison between the community, council and NZGBC.
 SHO-Central Otago is creating a framework that could easily be copied in other parts of the country, recognizing that the tool needs to operate on a national level.
-Annabelle Numaguchi will discuss the SHO’s goals to promote better building.
-View her bio
+Annabelle Numaguchi discussed the SHO’s goals to promote better building.
+View her bio.
+View her presentation.

 Lloyd Budd, Director – Commercial, Retail & Operations, Bayleys